Autoethnography: Benefits and concerns

 While advocating autoethnography for its value, some researchers argue that there are also several concerns about autoethnography.
-Chang warns autoethnographers of pitfalls that they should avoid in doing autoethnography: (1) excessive focus on self in isolation from others; (2) overemphasis on narration rather than analysis and cultural interpretation; (3) exclusive reliance on personal memory and recalling as a data source; (4) negligence of ethical standards regarding others in self-narratives; and (5) inappropriate application of the label autoethnography.Also some qualitative researchers have expressed their concerns about the worth and validity of autoethnography.
-Robert Krizek (2003) contributed a chapter titled "Ethnography as the Excavation of Personal Narrative" (pp. 141–152) to the book of Expressions of Ethnography in which he expresses concern about the possibility for autoethnography to devolve into narcissism.
+Chang warns autoethnographers of pitfalls that they should avoid in doing autoethnography: (1) excessive focus on self in isolation from others; (2) overemphasis on narration rather than analysis and cultural interpretation; (3) exclusive reliance on personal memory and recalling as a data source; (4) negligence of ethical standards regarding others in self-narratives; and (5) inappropriate application of the label autoethnography.Some qualitative researchers have expressed their concerns about the worth and validity of autoethnography.
+In Expressions of Ethnography, Robert Krizek expresses concern about the possibility for autoethnography to devolve into narcissism.
 Krizek goes on to suggest that autoethnography, no matter how personal, should always connect to some larger element of life.

-One of the main advantages of personal narratives is that they give us access into learners' private worlds and provide rich data (Pavlenko, 2002, 2007).
+One of the main advantages of personal narratives is that they give us access into learners' private worlds and provide rich data.
 Another advantage is the ease of access to data since the researcher calls on his or her own experiences as the source from which to investigate a particular phenomenon.
 It is this advantage that also entails a limitation as, by subscribing analysis to a personal narrative, the research is also limited in its conclusions.
-However, Bochner and Ellis (1996) consider that this limitation on the self is not valid, since, "If culture circulates through all of us, how can autoethnography be free of connection to a world beyond the self?."
+However, Bochner and Ellis consider that this limitation on the self is not valid, since "If culture circulates through all of us, how can autoethnography be free of connection to a world beyond the self?"

 Criticisms and concerns

 Similar to other forms of qualitative and art-based research, autoethnography has faced many criticisms.
 As Sparkes stated, "The emergence of autoethnography and narratives of self...has not been trouble-free, and their status as proper research remains problematic."

 The most recurrent criticism of autoethnography is of its strong emphasis on self, which is at the core of the resistance to accepting autoethnography as a valuable research method.
 Thus, autoethnographies have been criticised for being self-indulgent, narcissistic, introspective and individualised.

 Another criticism is of the reality personal narratives or autoethnographies represent.
 As Geoffrey Walford states, "If people wish to write fiction, they have every right to do so, but not every right to call it research."
-This criticism originates from a statement by Ellis and Bochner (2000), conceiving autoethnography as a narrative that "is always a story about the past and not the past itself."
+This criticism originates from a statement by Ellis and Bochner, conceiving autoethnography as a narrative that "is always a story about the past and not the past itself."
 To this, Walford asserts that "the aim of research is surely to reduce the distortion as much as possible."
 Walford's concerns are focused on how much of the accounts presented as autoethnographies represent real conversations or events as they happened and how much they are just inventions of the authors.